 Vaginal discharge is common during your menstrual cycle.
-The discharge originates in the form of cervical mucus that finds its way out of the reproductive tract via the vagina.
+The discharge originates from cervical mucus that finds its way out of the reproductive tract via the vagina.
 It may vary considerably concerning colour and consistency throughout your cycle.
-More often than not, having an irregular vaginal discharge and is normal and nothing to worry about.
-That said, some vaginal discharge colours can signify an infection, Ovulation (eggy white vaginal discharge), or other reproductive health-related conditions.
-Therefore it is crucial to know and understand what the different vaginal discharge colours mean.
-This article will go over the five most common vaginal discharge colours, their meanings, and their causes.
+More often than not, having an irregular vaginal discharge is normal and nothing to worry about.
+Some vaginal discharge colours can signify an infection, ovulation (egg white vaginal discharge), or other reproductive health-related conditions.
+Therefore, knowing and understanding what the different vaginal discharge colours mean is crucial.
+This article will review the five most common vaginal discharge colours, their meanings, and their causes.

 Vaginal discharge colours: what do they mean?

 The vaginal discharge colour can vary greatly throughout your cycle.
-It may change from being clear and transparent to white or off-white as well.
-Tracking the colour of the discharge can be a great way to predict your fertility window as well.
-In some cases, the vaginal discharge can assume quite an unusual colour, such as brown, yellow, green, or even red.
-Such unusual colours can signify certain health conditions, including infections and even ovulation or pregnancy.
+It may change from being clear and transparent to white or off-white.
+Tracking the colour of the discharge can be a great way to predict your fertility window.
+The vaginal discharge can sometimes assume quite an unusual colour, such as brown, yellow, green, or red.
+Such unusual colours can signify certain health conditions, including infections, ovulation, or pregnancy.

-The reason for the consistency is an elevation in the amount of estrogen in your body.
+The reason for the consistency is an elevation in oestrogen in your body.
 An egg white discharge often means that you have entered your fertility window.
-If you are trying to get pregnant, you should try having intercourse during the time you see egg white discharge.
+If you are trying to get pregnant, you should try having intercourse when you see egg white discharge.
 If, on the other hand, you don’t want to conceive, avoid having sex during this time.
-Sexual arousal can so increase the volume of the egg white discharge.
+Sexual arousal can also increase the volume of the egg white discharge.
 Sexual stimulation causes the vagina to secrete more naturally lubricating secretions that add to the volume of the egg white discharge.

 Red/Brown vaginal discharge

-If your vaginal discharge is a brown or red colour, it is often due to menstrual blood.
+If your vaginal discharge is brown or red, it is often due to menstrual blood.
 Observing brownish discharge a few days before your expected period may mean that your period starts earlier than usual.
-The brown discharge is due to oxidized blood mixed with the normal cervical mucus.
-There are many reasons for your periods to start earlier than usual, including stress, hormonal imbalance, etc. Another reason for a brown discharge is attributed to the egg implantation in the endometrium of the uterus.
+The brown discharge is due to oxidised blood mixed with the normal cervical mucus.
+There are many reasons for your periods to start earlier than usual, including stress, hormonal imbalance, etc. Another reason for a brown discharge is the egg implantation in the endometrium of the uterus.
 Such a discharge is called implantation bleeding.
 It is an indication that you might be pregnant.
-Hence, if you had unprotected intercourse during your previous cycle and observed a brown discharge a few days before your expected period, it is time to get a pregnancy test.
+Therefore, if you had unprotected intercourse during your previous cycle and observed a brown discharge a few days before your expected period, it’s time to get a pregnancy test.

-In some cases, you may see a red or brown discharge in the middle of your menstrual cycle, known as spotting.
-If you are using oral contraceptive pills, spotting is a common side effect.
-That said, if you experience spotting for more than a few days, you should see your physician as soon as possible to rule out any serious issues.
-Such a red or brown discharge may be due to serious medical conditions such as cervical cancer or vaginal blockage in rare cases.
+Sometimes, you may see a red or brown discharge in the middle of your menstrual cycle, known as spotting.
+Spotting is a common side effect if you are using oral contraceptive pills.
+If you experience spotting for over a few days, you should see your doctor as soon as possible to rule out any serious issues.
+In rare cases, such a red or brown discharge may be due to serious medical conditions such as cervical cancer or vaginal blockage.

 Milky white vaginal discharge

 If you experience a milky white discharge during the menstrual cycle, it is called Leukorrhoea.
 It is considered to be a normal discharge during your menstrual cycle.
 The appearance of milky white discharge can indicate early pregnancy.
-The discharge may vary slightly in terms of colour and texture but mostly appears white or off-white.
-If you observe a milky white discharge after having unprotected intercourse during your ovulation fertile window, it might be a time to get a home pregnancy test (HPT).
+The discharge may vary slightly in colour and texture but mostly appears white or off-white.
+If you observe a milky white discharge after having unprotected intercourse during your fertile ovulation window, it might be time to get a home pregnancy test (HPT).

 In some instances, a milky white discharge can also indicate an infection.
-That said, in case of a vaginal infection, the texture might change.
+That said, the texture might change in case of a vaginal infection.
 In case of a yeast infection, the texture becomes clumpy, almost cottage cheese-like.
 A bacterial infection, on the other hand, is indicated by a greyish colouration and thinner consistency.

 Yellow/green vaginal discharge

 Sometimes, the discharge can be off-white or even have a yellowish tinge.
 It is still considered to be normal if it happens so.
 However, if you observe a bright yellow or green abnormal vaginal discharge may indicate trichomoniasis, a type of abnormal vaginal infection.
-The infection, commonly called ‘Trich,’ is a sexually transmitted infection (STI).
+The infection, commonly called ‘Trich,’ is a sexually transmitted (STI).
 It is spread through unprotected sexual contact with a partner having the infection.
-There are no obvious signs of infection in men, and they may not even know about the infection till they spread it to their female partner.
+Men have no obvious signs of infection and may not even know about it until they spread it to their female partners.
 Trich is caused by a protozoan called Trichomonas vaginalis.
 A foul-smelling, green, or yellow discharge is a hallmark of the infection.
 That said, the infection is easily treatable using prescription antibiotics.

 Clear vaginal discharge

 You might also notice a clear vaginal discharge during your menstrual cycle.
 The discharge is predominantly observed as you near your fertility window or during sexual stimulation.
 In some women, the volume of the clear discharge might increase after a cardio workout session.
 It is perfectly normal to experience some vaginal discharge during moderate cardio exercises.
-That said, a feeling of excessive wetness during exercise might indicate urinary incontinence, which might easily be confused for a vaginal discharge.
+Excessive wetness during exercise might indicate urinary incontinence, which could easily be confused with a vaginal discharge.

 Things to look for regarding discharge

 A change in the consistency, colour or even texture of your vaginal discharge may reveal crucial information regarding your reproductive health and help increase your chances of falling pregnant.
-Ensure that you consult with your doctor if you observe any ‘abnormal’ discharge to rule out any serious infections.
+Ensure you consult your doctor if you observe any ‘abnormal‘ discharge to rule out serious infections.

 Thick, cottage cheese-like discharge

 Yeast infection can make your discharge appear thick and almost cheese-like in texture.
 Yeast (Candida species) is a normal inhabitant of your vagina, but if it grows out of proportion, it may cause infection.
 Exposure to excessive moisture for a prolonged time can cause the yeast to overgrow, causing infection.
 Yeast infections can cause pain during sexual intercourse, urination, and itching in the vaginal area or the vulva.
 Yeast infections can be treated easily using over-the-counter treatments.
-That said, make sure to consult your doctor before using any such medications, especially if it is the first time that you have a yeast infection.
+That said, consult your doctor before using any such medications, especially if it is your first yeast infection.

 Thin watery grey discharge

 An abnormal vaginal discharge that is thin, grey in colour, and almost fishy in odour can indicate a bacterial infection called vaginosis.
-This infection does not cause pain during urination or itching, unlike yeast infection.
+Unlike a yeast infection, this infection does not cause pain during urination or itching.
 The infection results from an imbalance in the bacterial population in your reproductive tract.
 The causative organism of bacterial vaginosis is called Gardnerella vaginalis.
 However, it is not known why this infection happens in the first place.
 It is thought that increased sexual activity might contribute to bacterial vaginosis.
-Men can be carriers of this bacteria and can potentially spread to their female partners.
-That said, it is not the only way to get this infection, and therefore, bacterial vaginosis is not considered an STI.
+Men can carry this bacteria and potentially spread it to their female partners.
+It is not the only way to get this infection; therefore, bacterial vaginosis is not considered an STI.
 It is treated with prescription antibiotics.

 Frothy yellow or green discharge